dimania/nnmbot/README.md

 Telegram Bot for filtering Telegram channel [NNMCLUB](t.me/nnmclubtor) <br> <br>
 A Python script listens to the Telegram channel [NNMCLUB](t.me/nnmclubtor) and forwards messages containing information only about movies to your personal channel.
 The filter is configured in the configuration file. <br><br>
-Bot receives a description of the film from the site https://nnmclub.to and the rating of the film from the site [Kinopoisk](https://www.kinopoisk.ru) and [Imdb](https://www.imdb.com).<br> <br>
+Bot receives a description of the film from the site https://nnmclub.to and the rating of the film from the site [Kinopoisk API Unofficial](https://kinopoiskapiunofficial.tech/) or [Kinopoisk](https://www.kinopoisk.ru) and [Imdb](https://www.imdb.com).<br> <br>
-Maintains a local database of forwarded messages - films.<br><br>
+Maintains a local database of films.<br><br>
-Excludes duplicate films from forwarding.<br><br>
 Currently there are two connections to Telegram.
 One connection as a user, the second as a Bot.
 Two connections are used because the Bot cannot listen to channels to which it is not subscribed.

 The first connection as a user is used to listen.
-Using this connection, we receive messages according to the configured filter from the [NNMCLUB](t.me/nnmclubtor) channel and forward it to our personal channel.
-There the message is picked up by the Bot - the second connection - and attaches control buttons to it - 'Add to DB' and 'Control'.
+Using this connection, we receive messages according to the configured filter, write from the [NNMCLUB](t.me/nnmclubtor) channel to the movie database and inform the second bot that the message can be published in the channel.

 ### Users
 New users can apply for registration, after reviewing the application by the administrator, they will have access to: